troyrusso/RashomonActiveLearning1/README.md

     - `delete_results.sh` deletes the unprocessed results from each simulation.

 **WARNING:** Do not run `4_DeleteSimulationFiles.sh` before processing results with `3_ProcessSimulations.sh` .

+Results will be stored in the Results folder under the respective dataset name and predictive model type (eg. RandomForestClassification or TreeFarms).
+The files
+- ProcessedResults/ElapsedTime contains a `.csv` file with the run time of each of the iterations.
+- ProcessedResults/ErrorVec contains a `.csv` file whose rows indicate the simulation iteration and whose columns indicate the error at each iteration of the active learning process.
+- ProcessedResults/SelectionHistory contains a `.csv` file whose rows indicate the simulation iteration and whose columns indicate the index of the candidate observations which was queried at each iteration of the active learning process.
+- ProcessedResults/TreeCount contains two `.csv` file for each simulation type.
+One `.csv` file is for the total number of trees from the TreeFarms model and the other `.csv` file contains the number of •unique* trees/classification patterns from the TreeFarms model.
+Note the `.csv` files for RandomForests will be empty.

 ## Code